IVxVI/Money-tracker/Readme.md

-# Budget Calculator - X-Pence
+# Budget Calculator - MONey TRAcker
 Budget Calculator is a web application that allows users to track their income and expenses.
 It allows users to add new income or expense items, view their current balance, and filter their items by category.
 The app uses local storage to persist data between sessions.
 [DEMO LINK](https://ivxvi.github.io/X-Pence/)